5 Ways to Beat Your Kids at Video Games

 How to Beat Your Kids at Video Games

-There’s my five top recommendations, I hope they’re of help in your struggle against the rising prowess of your sprogs.
-While we’re at it, here’s my favourite games to play with the kids.
+There are my five top recommendations, I hope they’re of help in your struggle against the rising prowess of your sprogs.
+While we’re at it, here are my five favourite games if you’re interested, some of which the boy himself now loves.

 If you think you’ve got any better ideas, share them in the comments.
 I need to up my game.